School Science Lessons

 See diagram: Curry Leaf Tree.

-Curry Leaf Tree, Daleys Fruit Tree Nursery
+Curry Leaf Tree, Daleys Fruit Trees

 Orange jessamine, (Murraya paniculata), mock orange, small tree, small orange-red fruit, hardy hedge, bee farms, pastoral weed | Phellandrene | herbal medicine, timber for handles, Southern China, South Asia, Rutaceae